livespotty/K-Filtra/README.md

 This is a fork of the [Kafka Proxy](https://github.com/grepplabs/kafka-proxy) with added filter plugins.
 K-Filtra filter can intercept and modify Kafka requests and responses.

+K-Filtra also supports dynamic routing of connections to different Kafka brokers based on the **SNI (Server Name Indication)** hostname or the **Common Name (CN)** of the client certificate.
+It enables a single listener port to route traffic to various backend brokers

 [![Build Status](https://github.com/livespotty/K-Filtra/actions/workflows/build.yaml/badge.svg)](https://github.com/livespotty/K-Filtra/actions/workflows/build.yaml)
 [![GHCR](https://img.shields.io/badge/ghcr-latest-blue.svg)](https://github.com/livespotty/K-Filtra/pkgs/container/k-filtra)